There are more reasons to provide food and beverages in the office than there are reasons against it.

 What if most of them were on their 6th month of sobriety.
 Are you going to bring in booze, right under their nose to tempt them?

-Others need to maintain a certain diet either because they’re diabetic, allergic to dairy, etc. Seeing that a company offers snacks in line with their dietary restrictions is good for the person, but good for the company too.
+Others need to maintain a certain diet either because they’re diabetic, allergic to dairy, etc. Seeing that a company offers snacks in line with its employees’ dietary restrictions is good for the employees, but good for the company too.

 An idea here is to email a survey to the rest of the company and ask everyone’s opinion on what they want to see in the office.

-Do they want something a little more health conscious?
-Or would they prefer high-quality coffee over some other costlier options?
+Do employees want something a little more health-conscious?
+Would they prefer high-quality coffee over some other more cost-effective options?

 Set A Budget